 Not only that, but in refusing to take anything from the poor widow, Elijah would have denied her the blessing that God had planned for her.
 He would have denied her the harvest that should have been hers, and in all probably, the widow and son would have died.
 Of course that isn’t what happened, look at the result of both Elijah and the widow woman being obedient: “Thus saith Jehovah the God of Israel: The meal in the barrel shall not waste, neither shall the oil in the cruse fail, until the day that Jehovah sendeth rain upon the face of the earth!
 And she went and did according to the word of Elijah; and she, and he, and her house, ate a whole year.
 The meal in the barrel did not waste, neither did the oil in the cruse fail, according to the word of Jehovah which he had spoken through Elijah” (1 Kings 17:14-16, Darby translation).
 We need to get over the whole false humility thing when it comes to receiving: “Oh, I couldn’t possibly accept that…..“.
 We have all said things like that before and thought that we were being humble in so doing.
 NEWSFLASH: YOU WERE NOT BEING HUMBLE!!!
 What you were doing was denying someone the opportunity to sow into your life and telling God that you didn’t want His blessings.

-Nowhere does it say that we should give, but not receive.
+Nowhere does the Bible say that we should give, but not receive.

 Acts 20:35 says, “It is more blessed to give than to receive”.
 Which tells us two things: